azrayasminvalani/HotGirlHotline/README.md

 # 💖 Hot Girl Hotline

-An affirmative desktop app for all the girlies going through breakups - powered by Amaya Papay's wisdom from love island.
+An affirmative desktop app for all the girlies going through breakups - powered by Amaya Papaya's wisdom from love island.
 (Just for fun) Built with Python, PyWebView, and Pygame.

 ---